 - Freestyle – You can bring a 10-20 minute improv, short play, experimental piece, whatever.
 Pieces must be screened by the end of October.

 - Tech Challenge – A team of 4 people compete in 5 individual tech events and one group event.
 Team must practice the events and perform a dry run by the end of October.
 In 2017, 2018 and 2019, we placed 2nd in Tech Challenge!

 Troupe Rep/STO – Like the idea of running this thing?
 If you are a rising 10th or 11th grader and would like to represent your troupe, vote and possibly run for the State Thespian Officers (STO), sign-up and attend the 1st planning session in September in Columbus, GA.

 Just want to attend?
 Thespian conference will cost some change.
-Total $300 – paid in two installments in September and January, or as one lump sum in September.
+Total $350-400 – paid in two installments in September and January.
+Cost is determined after first deposits ($200) are in.